 Giants first baseman Brandon Belt sidelined by sore heel

-Giants first baseman Brandon Belt sidelined by sore heelSan Francisco Giants' Hunter Pence, right, throws during a baseball practice on Friday, July 3, 2020, in San Francisco.
-(AP Photo/Ben Margot)

-SAN FRANCISCO (AP) -- Giants first baseman Brandon Belt has been using a walking boot as he nurses a sore right heel that will keep him out at least a week.
+SAN FRANCISCO — Giants first baseman Brandon Belt has been using a walking boot as he nurses a sore right heel that will keep him out at least a week.

-Manager Gabe Kapler said Belt would be re-evaluated in 5-to-7 days but wasn't ready to put in doubt Belt's availability for the season opener July 23 at Dodger Stadium.
+San Francisco manager Gabe Kapler said Belt will be re-evaluated in five to seven days but it's too soon to know whether the injury could affect his status for the season opener July 23 at Dodger Stadium.

 “He's probably going to be down for a few days,” Kapler said.

-Hunter Pence took batting practice but was unable to run the bases or play the outfield as a precautionary move because of minor pain in his foot, Kapler said, while catcher Buster Posey missed another practice because of a personal issue that also kept him away from Oracle Park for Friday's initial session.
+Hunter Pence took batting practice but didn't run the bases or play the outfield as a precaution because of minor pain in his foot, Kapler said.
+All-Star catcher Buster Posey missed another practice because of a personal issue that also kept him away from Oracle Park for Friday's initial session.

-The team was able to return to the field for a modified simulated game after Tuesday’s workout got canceled because of a delay in the return of test results.
-San Francisco had received most of its results from tests done Monday and those that were back all had negative results.
+The team was able to return to the field for a modified simulated game after Tuesday’s workout got cancelled because of a delay in the return of coronavirus test results.
+San Francisco had received most of its results from tests performed Monday, and those that came back were all negative.

 “Things feel like they're on track right now,” Kapler said of the process.

-San Francisco also has firmed up plans to play at least two exhibition games against Bay Area rival Oakland.
+San Francisco also has firmed up plans to play at least two preseason games against Bay Area rival Oakland.